zopefoundation/zc.zk/src/zc/zk/README.txt

 Installation
 ============

 You can install this as you would any other distribution.
-Note, however, that you must also install the Python ZooKeeper binding provided with ZooKeeper.
-Because this binding is packaged a number of different ways, it isn't listed as a distribution requirement.

-An easy way to get the Python zookeeper binding is by installing ``zc-zookeeper-static``, which is a self-contained statically built distribution.
+It rquires the kazoo Python ZooKeeper interface.

 Instantiating a ZooKeeper helper
 ================================